Toriality/Toriality/devlog.md

 </details>

+## Devlog #14 - 23.02.2023

+We have been making some slow progress these days, but soon we will have new features and functionality on the front-end.

+Today I implemented a very simple model for **TrendingProjects**.

+**TrendingProjects** is a feature that currently works like this: Projects that had the highest number of views during the last 7 days will be highlighted (2 misisons, 2 missionpacks)

+As I said, it is still something very simple, in the future it will have a "score" system, that is, the higher the number of interactions, the higher the score, but also considering other variables that influence this score.

 ## Devlog #13 - 21.02.2023

 In the last few days I have been working on new features and on organizing certain stuff in the database.